Abahani Limited Dhaka: Bangladesh Premier League era (2007–present)

-On 6 August 2011, Abahani won the Bangladesh Super Cup, by defeating arch-rivals Mohammedan SC in the final and also managed to win the 2012 BPL, nonetheless Abahnai's record in continental competitions remained dismal, failing to advance past the group stages of the AFC President's Cup after five attempts.
+On 6 August 2011, Abahani won the Bangladesh Super Cup, by defeating arch-rivals Mohammedan in the final.
+They also managed to win the 2012 BPL, nonetheless Abahnai's record in continental competitions remained dismal, failing to advance past the group stages of the AFC President's Cup after five attempts.
 The following three years Abahani were not able to win a single trophy amidst the constant change of coaches, leading to Abahani supporters physically attacking players during games.
 In 2016, György Kottán's Abahani responded to their frustrated fans by winning the 2016 BPL, becoming the first club to win the Premier League with an unbeaten record.
-Abahani began their 2016–17 season by equaling Mohammedan SC's record of 10 Federation Cup trophies.
+Abahani began their 2016–17 season by equalling Mohammedan's record of 10 Federation Cup trophies.
 On 5 January 2018, Abahani emerged as Bangladesh Premier League champions for the record sixth time, after they edged Sheikh Jamal DC 2–0 to confirm their second straight title with a game in hand.
 The club dedicated the title to their lifelong coach and former player Amalesh Sen, who died in October 2017.
 During the 2017–18 season, Abahani again managed to win the domestic double.